GoogleChromeLabs/text-fragments-polyfill/README.md

 }
 ```

-Users who wish to take a more hands-on approach can reuse chunks of the logic by
-importing the `text-fragment-utils.js` module; support is provided for inclusion either
-as an ES6 module or using the Closure compiler.
+Users who wish to take a more hands-on approach can reuse chunks of the logic by importing the `text-fragment-utils.js` and `fragment-generation-utils.js` modules; support is provided for inclusion either as an ES6 module or using the Closure compiler.

 ## Demo